 The first thing you should do is set up your site.
 I don’t recommend the free (or premium) version of WordPress or Blogger.
 You really should start by getting your domain and hosting.
 It will be much more cost-effective in the long run.
 If you aren’t sure where to start, you can read more about How to Set Up Your Self Hosted Site.

 Once your blog is set up, you should focus on learning how to use it.
-That means getting some technical knowledge and understanding of how to set up your menus, how to write a post, adding widgets, using the right plugins, adding legal pages, and learning the terms bloggers use.
+That means getting some technical knowledge and understanding of how to set up your menus.
+You will want to learn how to write a post and add widgets.
+Also, make sure you are using the right plugins, adding legal pages, and learning the terms bloggers use.

 You will also need to get a theme.
 Don’t get hung up on this.
 Your theme will not make or break your site.